Skip to main content

 • You must have AI Gateway enabled:

-helm install traefik -n traefik --wait \
+helm upgrade traefik traefik/traefik -n traefik --wait \

 --set hub.aigateway.enabled=true